Healthy communities

 -

-Introduce legislation to ensure that Planned Parenthood of Delaware remains open and funded, despite federal bans on Medicaid payments
+Ensure that Planned Parenthood of Delaware remains open and funded, despite federal bans on Medicaid payments

 Enshrine reproductive freedom in the Delaware Constitution, and fight for a Democratic supermajority in the House to ensure its passage